-Kāhui Road runs west from Te Papa-Kura-o-Taranaki (formerly Egmont National Park) to the sea.
-It passes through Rahotū and was named after a local rangatira with a fluctuating reputation.
+Kāhui Road runs west from Te Papa-Kura-o-Taranaki (formerly Egmont National Park) to the sea and is divided into Lower, Mid and Upper sections.
+It passes through Rahotū and was named after a local rangatira with a shifting reputation.

-Later that year a scandal involving Te Kāhui and Lydia (Rīria) Tinirongoā Holder was covered by the press.
-The couple had met at Parihaka and fallen in love then left their spouses to elope.
-Te Kāhui’s hapū, Ngāti Haupoto, paid the price when relatives of the abandoned husband and wife raided their village.
-Whare were burnt and livestock seized according to “the law of muru”.
-Once peace was restored, Te Kāhui and Lydia were allowed to live together in Rahotū and went on to have nine children.
+Later that year a scandal broke out involving Te Kāhui and Lydia (Rīria) Tinirongoā Holder, the wife of another chief.
+The couple had fallen in love after meeting at Parihaka and left their respective spouses to elope.
+Te Kāhui’s hapū, Ngāti Haupoto, paid the price when a raiding party from the surrounding villages came to exact “the native law of muru”.
+Eleven whare were burnt and livestock exchanged in order to restore peace.
+Te Kāhui and Lydia then moved to Rahotū where they remained together and had nine children.

-In 1878 Te Kāhui purchased two expensive threshing machines to harvest 300 acres of wheat.
-The newspapers were delighted that he appeared to have realised the advantages of “European habits and ways of life”.
-Readers were no doubt disappointed to learn later that he had joined prophets Te Whiti and Tohu in their struggle to retain Māori ancestral lands, this perfidy cited as proof that he was “slippery as an eel”.
+In 1878 the press noted that Te Kāhui had purchased two threshing machines to harvest 300 acres of wheat.
+They were gratified that he appeared to have seen “the advantages of… civilisation” but disappointed when he joined the prophets Te Whiti and Tohu in their struggle to maintain ownership of Māori land, calling him “full of deceit” and “slippery as an eel”.

 This story was originally published in the Taranaki Daily News.